Historical materialism: Forces of production

 The forces of production are everything that humans use to make the things that society needs.
 They include human labor and the raw materials, land, tools, instruments and knowledge required for production.
-The flint sharpened spears and harpoons developed by early humans in the late Palaeolithic Age are all forces of production.
+The flint sharpened spears and harpoons developed by early humans in the late Paleolithic period are all forces of production.
 Over time, the forces of production tend to develop and expand as new skills, knowledge and technology (for example wooden scratch plows then heavier iron plows) are put to use to meet human needs.
 From one generation to the next, technical skills, evolving traditions of practice and mechanical innovations are reproduced and disseminated.
-Today, the productive forces available to humanity are vast and continue to develop and expand.

 Relations of production

-Marx then extended this premise by asserting the importance of the fact that, in order to carry out production and exchange, people have to enter into very definite social relations, or more specifically, "relations of production".
+Marx extended this premise by asserting the importance of the fact that, in order to carry out production and exchange, people have to enter into very definite social relations, or more specifically, "relations of production".
 However, production does not get carried out in the abstract, or by entering into arbitrary or random relations chosen at will, but instead are determined by the development of the existing forces of production.

 The relations of production are determined by the level and character of these productive forces present at any given time in history.
 In all societies, human beings collectively work on nature but, especially in class societies, do not do the same work.
 In such societies, there is a division of labor in which people not only carry out different kinds of labor but occupy different social positions on the basis of those differences.
-The most important such division is that between manual and intellectual labor whereby one class produces a given society's wealth while another is able to monopolize control of the means of production.
-In this way, both govern that society and live off of the wealth generated by the laboring classes.
+The most important such division is that between manual and intellectual labor whereby one class produces a given society's wealth while another is able to monopolize control of the means of production, in this way both governing that society and living off of the wealth generated by the laboring classes.